marcinjahn/technology-notebook/src/docs/technologies/mongodb/crud.md

 We can get a count of all the documents in a collection with `countDocuments()`.

+### Collation

+There is a way to fine tune collation of the query, making sure that the proper language is used, casing, and many more.

 ## UPDATE

 Documents in the DB can be updated.